 From innovations in microelectronics to the design of software that can process the data, the engineers of our Central Development Laboratory produce the specialized needs of this precise and demanding field of astronomy for us and customers around the world.

-We have three electronics labs: one in Green Bank, West Virginia, one in Charlottesville, Virginia and one in Socorro, New Mexico.
+We have two electronics labs: one in Charlottesville, Virginia and one in Socorro, New Mexico.
 The NRAO Technology Center (NTC) in Charlottesville and the University of Virginia provide the high-precision miniature and plating needs of the smaller electronics.
-And both Green Bank and Socorro have machine shops for constructing large-scale metal fittings.
+Socorro has a machine shop for constructing large-scale metal fittings.

 Cutting Edge Electronics